 - 1 green chili pepper (you can remove the seeds if you don’t like your dish too hot)

 - lime or lemon

 - Clean and soak mung beans overnight but at least for 2 hours.
-Pour off water and use fresh cold water to cook the beans for 1-1.5 hour.
+Pour off soaking liquid and use fresh cold water to cook the beans for 1 hour.

 - Making the gravy.
 Saute the onion on medium high heat.
 You can add the cinnamon stick.

-- When you smell the nice aroma add the ginger, cardamom seeds, mustard seeds, cumin seeds stir and cook for about 5 minutes.
+- When you smell the nice aroma of the cinnamon, add the ginger, cardamom seeds, mustard seeds and cumin seeds, Stir and cook for about 5 minutes.